tserg/coursematch/README.md

 ### Linting

-- Run `sbt scalafmt` to run the linter and fix formatting issues.
+- Run `sbt scalafmt` to run the linter and fix formatting issues.git